MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/reverse-iterator-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Tarafından ele öğesi için bir işaretçi `reverse_iterator`.
+Tarafından ele alınan öğeye işaretçi `reverse_iterator`.

 ### <a name="remarks"></a>Açıklamalar